dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/09/26/qldb-repository-api-guide.md

 ### Credentials and Region Setup

-- Setup the credentials and region on the machine you are running Eclipse Dirigible
+Setup the credentials and region on the machine you are running Eclipse Dirigible.

 !!! note